Care of Baby Rabbits:

 Any longer than about 18 days, and the chance of "nest box eyes" rises significantly.
 Depending the situation, some litters can be at risk for eye infections sooner than 18 days.

 "Nest box eye" is an eye infection.
-Without a little attention, an eye infection can cause blindness, even death if severe.
+Without attention, an eye infection can cause blindness, even death if severe.

 • Good initial sanitation helps prevent eye infections.
 Before giving the nest box to the doe, clean it thoroughly with a 1:10 bleach solution.
 A pump sprayer works great.
 Let it sit for an hour.
 This will kill any pathogens (germs) and give the kits a good start at life.